What We Do

 Machine learning is increasingly being used to process and successfully analyze bioacoustic data in ways that support research projects.
 However ongoing challenges include the diversity of species being studied, and the small data sets compared to human language data sets.
 Machine learning approaches have also been very specific, making it difficult to compare across species and models.
 Senior AI Research Scientist Masato Hagiwara has developed a benchmark for bioacoustics tasks that measures how a model can perform over a diverse set of species for which there is comparatively little data.
 This mirrors the standard benchmarks which have been developed for human vision and language.
 The development and publication of this benchmark is supporting the fair comparison and development of ML algorithms and models that do well for a diverse set of species with small data; lowers barriers to entry by open-sourcing preprocessed datasets in a common format, infrastructure code, and baseline implementations; and encourage data and model sharing by providing a common platform for researchers in the biology and the machine learning communities.
 This benchmark and the code is open source in the hope of establishing a new standard dataset for ML-based bioacoustic research.

-Read the full paper on Arxiv
+Read the full paper on ICASSP

 Open source data and code are available on our Github